 Jim ran the Polka Jammer Network behind the scenes on a "pro-bono" basis for several years earning a promotion to Program Director in 2005.
 However, he soon became frustrated that he had put in time, money, & effort without seeing any return on his investment.
 By the Fall of 2008, that frustration level had come to a head.
 On October 21, 2008, Polkaman Jack Baciewski resigned from the Polka Jammer Network after 6 years.
 His final show aired on Friday, October 24, 2008, after which Todd Zaganiacz took over his time slot.

 In January of 2009, Polkaman Jack started a polka oldies network called Polka Legacy.
 That network lasted until August 30, 2011 when Jack was forced to take a leave of absence due to health issues.
 On Saturday, June 16, 2012, Polkaman Jack returned to the network he originally started at: www.247PolkaHeaven.com.
 That lasted until December of 2012 when he took another hiatus from the polka world.
-In October of 2014, Jack returned to FM Radio with the retirement of Johnny Prytko Jr. Polkaman Jack hosted a live program called "Capitol City Polka Time" on Saturday mornings from 6-9am ET over WWUH 91.3FM in Hartford, CT from October of 2014 until his final retirement on September 14, 2019 when Jack retired from the polka field altogether.
+In October of 2014, Jack returned to FM Radio with the retirement of Johnny Prytko Jr. Polkaman Jack hosted a live program called "Capitol City Polka Time" on Saturday mornings from 6-9am ET over WWUH 91.3FM in Hartford, CT from October of 2014 until September 14, 2019 when Jack retired from the polka field altogether.